MobileTeleSystems/onetl/README.rst

 * onETL is not a Spark replacement.
 It just provides additional functionality that Spark does not have, and simplifies UX for end users.
 * onETL is not a framework, as it does not have requirements to project structure, naming, the way of running ETL/ELT processes, configuration, etc. All of that should be implemented in some other tool.
 * onETL is deliberately developed without any integration with scheduling software like Apache Airflow.
 All integrations should be implemented as separated tools.
+* Only batch operations, no streaming.
+For streaming prefer `Apache Flink <https://flink.apache.org/>`_.

 Requirements
 ------------